1. WHY IS THE COMPETITION FOCUSED ON THE DEVELOPING WORLD?

 28. SUPPOSE I'M NOT ON A TEAM - CAN I HELP?

 Certainly - welcome!
 While being a team member gives you a chance at the Finalist or Grand Prizes, not everyone is able to make the commitment such an effort requires.
 But many people in the Open Source community support the Global Learning XPRIZE's goals and want to be part of the robust learning environment the prize will create.
 Collaborative groups who are not competitors are already forming.
-Join the XPRIZE Forums and the Wiki for more information.
+Join the XPRIZE Forums for more information.

 29. HOW WILL THE JUDGES BE EVALUATING THE ENTRIES?